 During the period of 2014-2016 Nash Mir Centre provided 102 consultations on legal issues related to SOGI.
 In 37 cases, consultations concerned documented cases.
-Most who applied for legal assistance were interested in writing application statements to the police on the fact of an offense motivated by homophobia or transphobia, and in how to protect their rights in cases of hate crimes and incidents.
+Most who applied for legal assistance were interested in writing application statements to the police citing the facts of an offense motivated by homophobia or transphobia, and in how to protect their rights in cases of hate crimes and incidents.
+In 2017 Nash Mir Center provided more than 70 such consultations.

-&lt;sup>2 Nash Mir Center, From Despair to Hope.
+2 Nash Mir Center, From Despair to Hope.
 LGBT situation in Ukraine in 2014, 2015; Nash Mir Center, The Ice Is Broken.
-LGBT situation in Ukraine in 2015, 2016, gay.org.ua.
+LGBT situation in Ukraine in 2015, 2016; Nash Mir Center, A New Beginning.
+LGBTI situation in Ukraine in 2016, 2017, gay.org.ua.